uscwy/ee450project2/readme.txt

 send a string user input to receiver using UDP packet to simulate the frames of Go-Back-N.

-Before sending data, The sender send SYN packet to request connection.
-If received ACK from receiver, the sender continues to send a number of frames without receiving ACK.
-The receiver send ACK back when receiving packet with expected sequence number.
-After finishing sending, the sender send FIN packet to notify receiver the end of transfer.
+Before sending data, The sender sends SYN packet to request connection.
+After connection establised, the sender continues to send a number of frames without receiving ACK.
+The receiver will send ACK back for every packet received.
+After finishing sending, the sender send FIN packet to close the connection.

 The packet is defined as: